-Name for the dried, powdery secretion from the gland between navel and penis of the male musk deer (musk deer).
-It is possibly derived from the ancient Indian term "muskah" (testicles).
+Name for the dried, powdery secretion from the gland between the navel and penis of the male musk deer.
+It is possibly derived from the ancient Indian term "muskah" (testicle).
 The substance has structural similarities to pheromones (sexual scents), which is why it is said to have an aphrodisiac effect.
-Mainly responsible for the slightly sweet, animal aroma is the oily substance Muscon with a share of up to 2%.
-However, the term "musk" is also used for glandular secretions of other animals (musk ox, musk ram, muskrat, musk duck) and plant juices (from musk juggler flower, musk mallow) with a similar odour, although it is "false musk".
+Mainly responsible for the slightly sweet, animalic aroma is the oily substance muscon with a share of up to 2%.
+However, the term "musk" is also used for glandular secretions of other animals (musk ox, musk buck, muskrat, musk duck) and plant saps (of musk juggler flower, musk mallow) with a similar odour, but these are "false musks".
 Today, musk is mostly produced synthetically and used in the perfume and cosmetics industry.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz